Nicolas Milanovic: Aberdeen

 On 15 May 2025, Milanovic signed for Scottish Premiership club Aberdeen for an undisclosed fee, reported to be the highest in Western Sydney's history.

+Return to Western Sydney Wanderers

+On 24 July 2026, Milanovic returned to the Western Sydney Wanderers for an undisclosed fee.
+His first appearance following his return came in the round of 16 of the Australia Cup against Melbourne Victory at Marconi Stadium.
+He came off the bench as a substitute for Miguel Di Pizio and scored an equaliser in extra time with a free kick, sending the match to a penalty shoot-out.
+Milanovic converted his penalty, but the Wanderers were defeated 3–2 on penalties.

 International career

 In 2024, Milanovic made two appearances for Australia's under-23 team.

 Shortly following his transfer to Aberdeen, Milanovic was included in Australia's training squad under coach Tony Popovic.
-The training camp in United Arab Emirates comes weeks before the final games of the third round of 2026 World Cup qualification as Milanovic hopes to makes his senior national debut.
+The training camp in United Arab Emirates comes weeks before the final games of the third round of 2026 World Cup qualification.

 Milanovic was selected in the squad for the 2025 Soccer Ashes series against New Zealand.
 On 5 September 2025, he made his debut coming on as a substitute in the second half.

 Personal life

 Born in Australia, Milanovic is of Croatian descent.